 - A teenage farm boy is visited at night by a white horse.
 The horse stands outside his window, and the boy approaches.
 The horse walks on, stops, and waits for the boy.
 The boy follows and eventually mounts the horse.
 As the horse begins to gallop, the boy looks back at his house, only to find that the entire landscape has changed and his house is no longer there.

-Science Fiction Short Story Prompts
+Science Fiction Short Story Ideas

 - An airplane flies through turbulence.
 The turbulence passes, the plane stabilizes, but half of the passengers are missing.
 The pilot tries to contact the ground but to no avail.